EvyW/Explainable_Artificial_Intelligence_Tutorial/PublicDataSetsSurvey.md

 8. Star Wars Movie Scripts: this is a collection of script dialogue between characters for the first three movies (episodes 4-6).
 9. English Wikipedia Articles 2017-08-20 SQLite: the dataset encompasses nearly 5 million articles, with more than 23 million individual sections.
 10. Melbourne Airbnb Open Data: Detailed and summarized data of Airbnb activity in Melbourne, VIC, Australia

-*These are the 10 most voted data sets in kaggle out of 189 with the tags "text mining" and "text data".

 **From folks recommendations:**